Walid Eido: Assassination

-A parked Mitsubishi Pajero four-wheel vehicle packed with 80 kg (177 lbs) of explosives blew up as Eido's car was driving away from a Beirut beach club on 13 June 2007, killing him and six other people.
+A parked Mitsubishi Pajero four-wheel vehicle packed with 80kg (177lbs) of explosives blew up as Eido's car was driving away from a Beirut beach club on 13 June 2007, murdering him and six other people.
 His eldest son Khaled was also killed in the blast.
 Eido was 65 years old.

 Several citizens were also killed, two of whom were Nejmeh footballers, Hussein Naeem and Hussein Dokmak.
 The explosion occurred at the Manara district of western Beirut late afternoon.
 The bomb detonated around 5:30 pm on a side street between the Nejmeh Football Club and the Luna Park amusement center along Beirut's Corniche, a seaside road dotted with tourist and family destinations such as beach resorts, hotels, and cafés.

 Eido was assassinated just three days after the UN Security Council Resolution 1757 came into effect, mandating the establishment of a hybrid Lebanese-international tribunal to investigate suspects of the Hariri assassination and other similar attacks.
 He was the seventh anti-Syrian politician and third member of the Lebanese parliament killed since the assassination of Rafik Hariri on 14 February 2005.
+According to sources, his assassination among others are linked to Unit 121, executing Hezbollah's policy.
 The death of Walid Eido reduced then March 14 alliance's parliamentary majority to 68 out of 126 MPs total.
 The assassination was condemned by the UN Security Council.